 Others conclude that Jesus received Buddhist instruction during a youthful pilgrimage to Kashmir in India.
 Do you recall the twenty-plus year hiatus in His biblical biography?
 It has also been said that he traveled to Britain as a boy with his uncle to visit Cornish tin mines and was sent to study ancient scriptures in Egypt.
 He is also said to have lived to a ripe old age in Kashmir after his disciples spirited His comatose body beyond the grasp of itchy-fingered Roman executioners.

-The giant library at Antioch burned down in 37 along with its home city.
+The emperor Augustus burned more than 2,000 texts that displeased him in 8 CE; he created two libraries that burned in 64, 200 and 363.76 The giant library at Antioch burned down in 37 along with its home city.
 Before her defeat, native Queen Boadicea burned down Roman Londinium (London) in 50.
 Three fourths of Rome burned down in 64.
-Rome conquered Jerusalem in 63 and flattened it in 70.
+3,000 bronze tablets chronicling the history of the city were destroyed during the fire.77 Rome conquered Jerusalem in 63 and flattened it in 70.
 In 68, the Romans annihilated Qumran, the Jewish Essene community that watched over the Dead Sea Scrolls.
 It massacred the inhabitants of Caesurae Palestinae (a beautiful and very rich city with an artificial harbor), Jotapata and Massada (the Jews’ last stand fortress) by 73.
 Subsequent revolts targeted Jewish colonies in the great imperial cities (a stiff-necked bunch that kept to themselves and worshipped their unique God above the latest Emperor).
 This massacre cost the Roman Empire hundreds of thousands more lives and equivalent treasure.
 Rome conquered the island of Anglesey in 78, the last known refuge of the Druids.
+The Portico of Octavia library burned under the reign of Titus (81-79) .79

 Eighty CE saw the latest destruction of one of the greatest Buddhist centers, Anuradhapura in Ceylon.
 Founded in 437 BCE, it would be annihilated by Tamil invaders during the 8th century CE, this time forever.